How much help should parent give second grader with homework?

 Many young kids need fairly constant interaction with parents while they complete their homework, not to "do" it, but to keep them on track.
 Some kids seem to need the parents' "embrace" verbally as they work just to sustain them while they do these new and not always pleasant tasks.
 Most likely the parent's presence soothes the child's natural anxiety, giving them an anchor while they venture into a demanding new realm.
 This helps the child use their higher level executive functions to stay on track.

 I always advise parents to sit near their children during homework time, doing paperwork of their own.
 If you need to tend to other children or make dinner, it is best to set up homework time in the kitchen near you.
 My teenagers still do their homework in our family room, so that as I make dinner, I am in the same room with them.
-While they are now very self-disciplined and manage their own work, I am happy to be available if they want to ask me a question, have me read over a paper, or simply because my presence helps keep them focused on their work instead of succumbing to the lure of Facebook or incoming cell phone texts.
+While they are now very self-disciplined and manage their own work, I am happy to be available if they want to ask me a question, have me read over a paper, or simply because my presence helps keep them focused on their work instead of succumbing to the lure of social media or incoming cell phone texts.

 So offering structure and support is definitely an appropriate way for parents to support kids of all ages in doing their homework.
 That does not mean doing the work for her.
 If she has difficulty in understanding the material, you can certainly work with her on it, but in that case it is also a good idea to let the teacher know what you're seeing so she can be sure your child is learning at school.